 Police and Crime Commissioner for Warwickshire

 2. Specified Information Order

-The Elected Local Policing Bodies (Specified Information) (Amendment) Order 2021 requires the Police and Crime Commissioner to publish on their websites the Independent Office for Police Conduct (IOPC) annual statistics report, and also the most recent quarterly complaints data for their particular force.
-The data and reports are to be published within one month of publication by the IOPC.
+The Elected Local Policing Bodies (Specified Information) (Amendment) Order 2021 requires the Police and Crime Commissioner to publish a link on their websites to the Independent Office for Police Conduct (IOPC) annual statistics report and publish the most recent quarterly complaints data for their force.
+The data and reports are to be published within one month of publication by the IOPC and reviewed quarterly.

 At the time of publishing by the Commissioner, a narrative must also be provided setting out how the Commissioner is ‘holding to account’ the Chief Constable for the complaint handling performance of the police force, together with an assessment of the Commissioner’s own performance in carrying out certain statutory complaint handling functions.